 DuckDuckGo is a combination of meta search engine and web crawler.
 A unique feature is Instant Answers, available for certain types of queries.

 EndNote is a reference management software package, used to create/manage literature databases and quickly adding references and bibliographies when writing theses and publications.
 Available as web-based, iPhone or desktop version.

-The tool allows you to easily access all e-journals that are available at ETH Zurich.
+Using " Find e-journal ", you easily get access all e-journals that are available at ETH Zurich.

-Look up the DOI (Digital Object Identifier) for a given article e.g. by means of title and author name.
+Search the DOI (Digital Object Identifier) for a given article e.g. by means of title and author name.

 Google Books allows a full text search of more than 30 millions of books as well as journals/magazines.